 Zac B. Ravage, MD, FASRS

-Dr. Ravage’s background in cultural anthropology has led him to pursue an interest in international medicine.
-He has traveled overseas to remote regions of the Himalayas, where he has volunteered his expertise as both an ophthalmologist and clinical instructor.
+Dr. Ravage’s background in cultural anthropology led him to pursue an interest in international medicine.
+He has traveled overseas to remote regions of the Himalayas, where he volunteered as both an ophthalmologist and clinical instructor.

 - Investigator, Rifampin for Treatment of Chronic Central Serous Chorioretinopathy

 - Investigator, Microplasmin Intravitreal Injection for Non-Surgical Treatment of Focal Vitreomacular Adhesion